timothy-salazar/magic-mirror-zero/README.md

 To make a long story short, after a trek through the wastes of the internet I found this answer: https://stackoverflow.com/a/69388883/19669305

 This code is included in the color-watch.sh file.
 It lets us update the terminal whenever we change the term.txt file while avoiding any obnoxious flickering as the screen is refreshed.
+This works extremely well even when the screen is full of randomly colored half-blocks with randomly colored backgrounds (you can fill term.txt with this using the term_test.py script in the tests directory).
 [Stackoverflow user TK009,](https://stackoverflow.com/users/3276936/tk009) I salute you.